IRS Direct File 2025: What You Need to Know

 You may have heard of a free tax return service with the IRS.
 But what is it?

-IRS Direct File launched last year as a way to file your taxes with the federal tax agency — for free.
+IRS Direct File launched last year as a way to file your taxes with the federal tax agency, for free.
 At the time, there were only 12 participating pilot states.
-This tax season, twenty-five states will participate, though the IRS invited all states and the District of Columbia to join in.
+This past tax season, twenty-five states participated, with an estimated 30 million taxpayers eligible to use the service.

 Sign up for Kiplinger’s Free E-Newsletters